|Leonard Sullivan-Oklahoma County Assessor, 320 Robert S. Kerr #313, Oklahoma City, OK 73102|

 Tax Roll - a listing of all taxable property in the county for a given year.
 Must be completed on or before of October 1st.

 Taxable Market Value - The market value to be used in computing the gross assessed value for this years taxes.
 (Note: Due to Constitutional Amendments (S.Q.
 676) this value will not exceed a 5% increase over the previous year value unless improvements were made to the property, if title to the property is transferred, changed, or conveyed to another person, or if status for the senior valuation freeze has changed.)
 More information available here.
+In November of 2012 Oklahoman’s overwhelmingly passed State Question 748.
+This State Question amended Article X § 8B of The State Constitution.
+This amendment extends additional tax savings to agricultural land and also to properties that qualify for homestead exemption.
+These two classifications of property now have a 3% limitation to increases in their fair cash value.
+Previously increases to these same property values were not to exceed 5%.

 Visual Inspection - Beginning January 1, 1991, each County Assessor is required to maintain an active and systematic program of visual inspection.
 The County Assessor is further required to establish an inspection schedule which will result in the visual inspection of all taxable real property at least once each 4 years.
 A copy of this 4-year visual inspection plan is also to be submitted to the Oklahoma Tax Commission for approval.
 In addition to the 4-year inspection cycle, the Assessor must annually review the values of all county property.
 The values of each classification of property (Residential, Commercial/Industrial and Agricultural) must reflect the market as of January 1 of that year.